Skip to content

 Public Network: The “Keep to Myself” Option

-Setting your network to public in Windows 11 is like putting up a ‘do not disturb’ sign for your computer.
+Setting your network to public in Windows 11 functions like a ‘do not disturb’ sign for your computer.
 It hides your device from others on the same network, making it safer to use when connected to Wi-Fi in places like coffee shops or airports.

-When you set a network to public, you can’t easily share files or printers with other devices.
-This is great for security but not ideal for local network sharing.
+When you set a network to public, sharing files or printers with other devices requires extra configuration.
+This setup excels at security but hinders local network sharing.

 Private Network: The "Open House" Option

-Choosing a private network for your Windows 11 computer is like opening your home to trusted visitors.
-It allows your device to be seen by and share files or printers with other computers on the same network, which is perfect for your home or office.
+Choosing a private network for your Windows 11 computer resembles opening your home to trusted visitors.
+It allows your device to be seen by and share files or printers with other computers on the same network, which suits your home or office.

 Choosing a public network setting makes your computer more visible to others.
-Therefore, only use the public network setting on trusted networks.
-Using the public network profile on an untrusted network poses a significant security risk, as data sent over the connection is less protected.
+Therefore, restrict the public network setting to trusted networks.
+Using the public network profile on an untrusted network poses a significant security risk, as data sent over the connection lacks full protection.

 When to use it: